garden-rs/garden/doc/src/commands.md

 When the `<tree-query>` resolves to a garden then the environment is configured for the command using the environment variables and custom commands from both the tree and the garden.

+Use the `garden -vv` extra-verbose option to display the command being run.

 ## garden eval